 The Issuer plans to apply for having the Warrants admitted to the Paris Stock Exchange.
-Moreover, the Issuer plans to apply for the Warrants to be able to be traded at the fixing price individually.
-Under continuous price determination, Warrants can currently be traded on the aforementioned securities exchanges only individually.
+Moreover, the Issuer plans to apply for the Warrants to be able to be traded on the Paris Stock Exchange only in units of 1,000 Warrants or integral multiples thereof.
 The market making is done by Dresdner Kleinwort, Jürgen-Ponto-Platz 1, 60301 Frankfurt/Main, Germany.